Board of Directors

 Jim Lanning is a lifelong conservationist and a long time volunteer at ClearWater Conservancy.
 He is the founder and owner of the National Critical Infrastructure Key Resources Group and is a licensed private investigator in both California and Pennsylvania.

-Among other community service, Jim currently serves on the Board of Directors of the Spring Creek Chapter of Trout Unlimited and is the Chair of the Veterans Service Program.
-He also serves as the Pennsylvania Trout Unlimited Northcentral Regional Vice President and member of the Trout Unlimited National Veterans Service Partnership Advisory Board.
+Among other community services, Jim currently serves on the Board of Directors of the Spring Creek Chapter of Trout Unlimited and is the Chair of the Veterans Service Program.
+He is also a member of the Trout Unlimited National Veterans Service Partnership Advisory Board.

 Margaret is a Professor of Wildlife Resources at Penn State in the Department of Ecosystem Science and Management where she teaches Ornithology, an Ornithology field lab, and Wildlife Management.
 Margaret is also a Wildlife Extension Specialist for the state and has developed a number of publications for landowners on wildlife habitat management in forests, farmland and backyards.
 She and her students are researching the effects of Marcellus Shale exploration and development on forest birds.
 Margaret chairs the Ornithological Technical Committee of the Pennsylvania Biological Survey and she coordinates the Avian Outreach program at the Arboretum at Penn State.
 She and her husband, Kevin Brant, and sons, Matthew and Robert, live in Halfmoon Township and have been long time members of ClearWater Conservancy.
 Margaret enjoys birding and hiking, and she and her family have just taken up paddling and are enjoying exploring the many local streams and lakes.